 Finding a resting place for the wife

-- 23:17 Ephron’s entire field along with its cave in Machpelah, east of Mamre, also known as Hebron,
+- 17 Ephron’s entire field along with everything in it, including the trees and the cave in Machpelah, east of Mamre, also known as Hebron,

 Israel and Palestinian territories.